kirankunigiri/Apple-Signal/README.md

 `disconnect()` - Disconnects the user from the connected session

-`shutDown()` - Shuts down all family services.
+`shutDown()` - Shuts down all signal services.
 Stops searching and disconnects.

 **Data**

 `sendData(object: Any)` - Pass in any object to be sent to all other connected devices.
-It works by converting it to NSData and then sending it.
+It works by converting it to Data with the NSKeyedArchiver and then sending it.
 If you want to send multiple objects, the best way would be to use a single container class.

+`sendData(data: Data, type: UInt32)` - Send data to all connected devices with a tag so that the receiver knows what type of data it is.
+An enum should be used to declare different types.

 `convert(), Data class extension` - This is a method that can be used to convert data that you have received from another device back into a useful object.
 It will return type `Any`, but you can cast it into the right class.